dbiservices/yak/docs/quickstart_aws.md

 /dev/mapper/data-u01  4.0G   62M  4.0G   2% /u01
 /dev/mapper/data-u02   12G  119M   12G   1% /u02
 ```

-You are now ready to operate your component for your deploy server!
+You are now ready to operate your component for your deploy servers!

 ## License